HexxedBitHeadz/AMOS/README.md

 ```

 ## Running from virtual environment
-Amos is ready for virutal deployment, simply acivate as you would any other venv:
+Amos is ready for virtual deployment, simply acivate as you would any other venv:

 From the Amos folder:
 ```